-2. UPDATE ON THE TRANSITIONAL ACTION PLAN
+4. UPDATE ON THE TRANSITIONAL ACTION PLAN

-- 2.1 As a result of the feedback received during the inspection, a corporate improvement programme led by the Chief Executive, was established to develop and deliver a transitional action plan, which has sought to target and take forward priority improvements the first three months after the inspection. - 2.2 A summary of the action taken since the inspection is set out below:
+- 4.1 As a result of the feedback received during the inspection, a corporate improvement programme led by the Chief Executive, was established to develop and deliver a transitional action plan, which has sought to target and take forward priority improvements the first three months after the inspection. - 4.2 A summary of the action taken since the inspection is set out below:

-2.3 Support for the improvement programme
+Support for the improvement programme

-- 2.3.1 A Shadow Improvement Board, Chaired by the Leader of the Council took place in August to ensure there was strong start to the improvement journey in Croydon and we did not wait until our newly appointed Independent Chair who was commissioned to start in September. - 2.3.2 An Improvement Board has been established, chaired by an Independent Chair Edwina Grant, which met for the first time in September and will now take place monthly. - 2.3.3 Membership of the Improvement Board includes the Chief Executive and all Council Executive Directors, the Lead Member for Children and Young People and Lead Member for Finance & Treasury, partnership representatives (police, health, and schools), the new interim chair of the Croydon Children's Safeguarding Board (CSCB), Department for Education Caseworker, the Commissioner appointed by the Minister,

-- and a front- line staff representative.
-The membership of the improvement Board will change over time and will be led by our Independent Chair. - 2.3.4 An improvement programme team has been set up under the management of the Programme Director - Commissioning and Improvement.
+- 4.3 A Shadow Improvement Board, Chaired by the Leader of the Council took place in August 2017 to ensure there was strong start to the improvement journey in Croydon and we did not wait until our newly appointed Independent Chair who was commissioned to convene the first meeting in September. - 4.4 An Improvement Board has been established, chaired by an Independent Chair Edwina Grant, which met for the first time in September and will now take place monthly. - 4.5 Membership of the Improvement Board includes the Chief Executive and all Council Executive Directors, the Lead Member for Children and Young People and Lead Member for Finance & Treasury, partnership representatives (police, health, and schools), the new interim chair of the Croydon Children's Safeguarding Board (CSCB), Department for Education Caseworker, the Commissioner appointed by the Minister, and a front-line staff representative.
+The membership of the improvement Board will change over time and will be led by our Independent Chair. - 4.6 An improvement programme team has been set up under the management of the Programme Director Commissioning and Improvement.
 This team works to the Board, maintaining the schedule of meetings and liaising with the Chair regarding agenda items.
 Members of the project team are responsible for drafting and updating the plan and supporting the staff engagement mechanisms.
 A longer term Programme Director is being recruited.

-2.4 Leadership and governance
+Leadership and governance